 If one worries about this error, the solution in Spartan is to do all three calculation (A, B, and AB) at a higher basis set.
 Typically this BSSE correction energy is small for large basis sets.
 Often smaller than other neglected terms such as incomplete basis, neglect of electron correlation, infinite gas phase, approximate geometries and zero-point energy.

 Spartan's preferred way of dealing with BSSE is to do a single point energy with a large basis set using the "dual-basis" approximation.
-This is typically more accurate than the usual small basis-set 'counter poise' method, includes a correction to finite basis set size, and is much quicker than the larger basis set calculation.
-As an example of the effect of different basis sets we summarize the results for an HF dimer of water.
-The dimer was optimized for each basis set.
+This is typically more accurate than the usual small basis-set counter poise' method, includes a correction to finite basis set size, and is much quicker than the larger basis set calculation.
+As an example of the effect of different basis sets we summarize the results for a HF dimer of water.
+The dimer was optimized at for each basis set.

-Using this data to assign a rough approximation of the errors involved in an HF/6-31G* calculation of the interaction energy of two water molecules (1 hydrogen bond) we get
+Using this data to assign a rough approximation of the errors involved in a HF/6-31G* calculation of the interaction energy of two water molecules (1 hydrogen bond) we get

 Return to Top

 In Spartan we have a shortcut that can be used to calculate this 'Interaction Energy'.
 Note that this is available only as a single point energy.
 (Any geometry optimization must be done prior to this calculation.)
-Freeze one of the fragments with the freeze center tool (found in the Geometry menu) and type in the keyword INTERACTIONENERGY.
+Freeze one of the fragments with the frozen atoms symbol and type in the keyword INTERACTIONENERGY.
 This keyword will calculate all three parts of the 'reaction', for a total of three energy calculations.
 To calculate the "Counter-Poise" correction one may type INTERACTIONENERGY=CP.
 If you want to calculate/show the intermediate BSSE energies, type INTERACTIONENERGY=BSSE which will calculate a total of 5 energies.
 Example output for INTERACTIONENERGY=BSSE is shown below: